 A late innovation of the Aristocratic understanding of

 This new interpretation (System C) was built under the heavy influence of the Talmudists (spiritual offshoots of the Pharisees).
-It flourished primarily among the Karaites and neo-Samaritans but was also practiced by some less well-known groups.
+It flourished primarily among the Karaites and neo (later)-Samaritans but was also practiced by some less well-known groups.

-But under the influence of the Hasidic schools (System B), they also determined that the seven days of Unleavened Bread extended from the 15th until the end of the 21st day of the first moon.
+But under the influence of the Hasidic schools (System B), they also determined that the 7 days of Unleavened Bread extended from the 15th until the end of the 21st day of the 1st moon.
 As a result, they celebrated the Passover supper on the night of the 15th.

 To bridge the obvious gap created by the simultaneous adherence to these two opposing concepts, the advocates of the neo-Aristocratic view argued that there were two different reckonings of a day: a legal day (from sunset to sunset) and a common day (from post-twilight to post-twilight).

-In the eyes of the supporters of the neo-Aristocratic system, this arrangement allowed for byn ha-arabim to pass the ancient test of being part of the 14th while also allowing the 15th to be the first day of the seven days of Unleavened Bread.
+In the eyes of the supporters of the neo-Aristocratic system, this arrangement allowed for byn ha-arabim to pass the ancient test of being part of the 14th while also allowing the 15th to be the 1st day of the 7 days of Unleavened Bread.

-Already by the mid-first century C.E. the Sadducees and the Samaritans had both come under the heavy domination of the Pharisees.
+Already by the mid-1st century C.E. the Sadducees and the Samaritans had both come under the heavy domination of the Pharisees.

 In 70 C.E., with the destruction of the Temple of Yahweh by the Romans, the main branch of the Sadducees had ceased to exist as a political force.1

 The effect of the growing dominance of the Pharisees (Rabbinists, Talmudists) among the Jews was the unavoidable influence and pressure placed upon the earlier Sadducean and Samaritan doctrines.